2Abendsegler/GClh/docu/development-tampermonkey.md

 ```

 ## Limitations and problems
-*This list is not complete yet*
+- An updates overwrites your stub with the original GClh.
+Always dismiss an update over the build-in mechanism.
+Update your script manually in your local file system by Git.
-- If the version number of the script changes, you have to change the stub to the new verison, otherwise tampermonkey tries to update your script (and eventually overwrites your stub with the original script).
-So always dismiss an update!
+- If the version number of the script changes, you have to change the stub to the new verison, otherwise Tampermonkey (or the build-in update mechanism) shows the update info popup and tries to update your script
-- ...